FEUP-LEIC-ES-2022-23/2LEIC14T3/docs/ArchitectureAndDesign.md

 ![LogicalView](../images/logicalArchitecture.png)

 ### Physical architecture
-Our physical architecture is very simple.
-We just have two main entities featured: the client with the Rate IT app installed, and the database hosted by a Firebase server, where the user can retrieve all his important data.
+We have two principle external entities in our project: Firebase and ITJobs.
+From ITJobs we fetch the data present in its API through an HTTP protocol, and then the information is stored locally in the devices.
+On the other hand, we use Firebase Firestore to store our users reviews and other profile informations, such as their biography.
+Then with Firebase Authentication we let the users register or log in in the application.
+Finally, with Firebase Cloud Storage we are able to store the profile pictures of our users!

 ![DeploymentView](../images/physicalArchitecture.png)